everx-labs/sdk-samples/core-examples/node-js/multisig/README.md

 node print-messages.js <HTTPS_DEVNET_ENDPOINT>
 ```

-In this step we read the wallet's withdraws (filter the account's internal outbound messages and paginate through them) and print them to the conlose.
+In this step we read the wallet's withdraws (filter the account's internal outbound messages and paginate through them) and print them to the console.